FPL Draft Explained: How Fantasy Premier League Draft Works, Rules and How to Play

 Regardless of format, players earn points based on their real-life performances in Premier League matches.

-• Bonus points are added after the Gameweek matches are completed.
+• Bonus points land after all Gameweek matches are completed

-• In some cases, points may be recalculated after the Gameweek ends due to official reviews or corrections.
+• Occasionally, points are adjusted after the Gameweek due to official reviews or corrections

 Classic Draft: Season-Long Points Table

-• Those points are added to your cumulative season total.
+• Those points go towards your cumulative season total

-• After 38 Gameweeks, the manager with the highest total points wins the league.
+• After 38 Gameweeks, the manager with the highest total wins

 Head-to-Head Draft: Weekly Matchups